Indoor cycling isn't just the less-good alternative to getting out on the road, it's a valuable form of exercise in its own right.

 Do you feel slower cycling in the winter?
 You’re not alone.
 The colder it gets, the more effort it takes.
 Cold air is denser and it takes more effort to push yourself through it.
 Cold muscles won’t help, either.
 Lower temperatures, rain and windchill can mean your leg muscles aren’t operating at ideal temperatures.

-That’s why winter rides can be tough, especially if you try and ride familiar roads and climbs at speeds you know you’re capable of during the winter.
+That’s why winter rides can be tough, especially if you try and ride familiar roads and climbs at speeds you know you’re capable of.
 You’re also likely to be wearing more or thicker layers and that restriction and increase in your frontal surface area can play a part in your decreased speed compared to riding in lightweight jerseys and shorts in the summer.

 The latest smart trainers with integrated power meters can take your training to the next level, with detailed and targeted workouts that can be incorporated into a structured training plan.
 They can be controlled from a smartphone, tablet or computer and allow you to easily change the training zones, helping you to get the most out of your training time.